zubiiabbasi/Phonebook-Management-System/README.md

 Write a simple functions-based C++ program to design a phonebook using file handling.
 A company tries to keep phone numbers of its employees in a phone book along with the 4-digit numeric employee id, their full name and their11 digit contact number as follows:

-Employee_Id               Employee_FName                         Employee_LName           Contact Number
+Employee_Id-               Employee_FName-                         Employee_LName-           Contact Number

 2344                          Ahmad                                   Kamal                 03349178539

 2349                          Arslan                                   Khan                 03236781234

 2357                          Majid                                    Ahmed                03219012785

 2372                          Sarah                                    Ali                  03348912356

 Design a menu driven program to perform the following operations using functions for each: